-In the beginning there were about 8,412 military personnel buried here, but after a while 5,050 of them were transferred to the United States.
-In 1948 the bodies/remains of 1700 military personnel that were buried in the neighborhood of Longuyon in France and Foy in Belgium were transferred to this cemetery bringing the total of graves to 5,076.
-Among them buried here, at the head of the cemetery is the grave of General George Patton jr.
+In the beginning about 8,412 military personnel were buried here, but after a while 5,050 of them were transferred to the United States.
+In 1948 the remains of approximately 1,700 military personnel that were buried in the neighborhood of Longuyon in France and Foy in Belgium were transferred to this cemetery bringing the total of graves to 5,076.
+Among them buried here, at the head of the cemetery, is the grave of General George Patton jr..

 Click for more information on the overview at the bottom of the page.